-It is required that all auxiliary and para-professional employees utilize the electronic timekeeping system to track their time worked.
+It is required that all auxiliary and para-professional employees utilize the electronic time-keeping system to track their time worked.
 For auxiliary staff (hourly), it is imperative that you use the electronic time clock to punch in and out on a daily basis as your pay is calculated directly from your clocked hours.
-In the case of a para-professional, while you may not be paid "directly" from your clocked hours, the Payroll and Human Resources Departments use your electronic record to track leave and overtime (see Overtime Compensation).
-All paraprofessionals are required to work, at a minimum, their regularly scheduled weekly hours and are compensated at one and one-half times their hourly rate for any time worked in excess of 40 hours in a given week.
-The electronic system provides the required documentation to ensure accurate record-keeping for all employee overtime and personal and staff development leave and promotes effective and efficient use of the district's AESOP system.
+In the case of a para-professional, while you may not be paid "directly" from your clocked hours, the Payroll and Human Capital Management Departments use your electronic record to track leave and overtime (see Overtime Compensation).
+All para-professionals are required to work, at a minimum, their regularly scheduled weekly hours and are compensated at one and one-half times their hourly rate for any time worked in excess of 40 hours in a given week.
+The electronic system provides the required documentation to ensure accurate record-keeping for all employee overtime and personal and staff development leave and promotes effective and efficient use of the district's Skyward True Time for Clocking In and Out system.

 In order to ensure consistency of treatment for all auxiliary and paraprofessional (non-exempt) the data recorded in the electronic system shall be considered as the "official" record of the workday.
 Any disputes over actual hours worked or attendance will be resolved by referring to the official electronic records.